On the equation N_{K/k}(\Xi)=P(t): Calculation of the Brauer group

 Suppose $k$ is a number field.
-Since $\cyr{X}^2_\omega(\widehat T')=0$, the result follows from the fact that the Brauer-Manin obstruction is the unique obstruction to the Hasse principle and weak approximation for principal homogeneous spaces of tori (Theorem 8.12 in \cite{San} or Theorem 5.2.1 in \cite{Sko01}). \end{proof}
+Since $\cyr{X}^2_\omega(\widehat T')=0$, the result follows from the fact that the Brauer-Manin obstruction is the only one to the Hasse principle and weak approximation for principal homogeneous spaces of tori (\cite[Theorem 8.12]{San} or \cite[Theorem 5.2.1]{Sko01}). \end{proof}